Auckland Cab Fare: Taxi Prices in Auckland

 How much is a taxi in Auckland?

 For whatever reason, you want to take a taxi in Auckland.
 Maybe you need to get somewhere quickly and directly, maybe it’s 3am and you finished partying and need to get back to your hostel/flat, or maybe you are just too goddam lazy to walk.
 Here at BackpackerGuide.NZ, we don’t judge, we just inform.
-So here are the taxi prices to expect in Auckland city.
+So here are the taxi prices in Auckland city.

 Because Auckland Airport and Auckland’s main attractions are the most common destinations for taxi travellers, we have stuck with these as destinations.
 Likewise, most backpackers stay in Auckland city centre so this guide also includes the centre as your start/destination point.

 Taxi tip: pay cash!
 Although most taxi companies accept credit or EFTPOS, that usually comes with an extra fee.
 Come on, we’d do anything to save an extra five bucks!

 - Green Cabs

 - Budget Taxis (Budget)

 - President Taxi